403 ForbiddenThat message is actually where I started this blog - many, many years ago. It's come up, in discussion, several times.

 The message "403 Forbidden" is literally a response by a computer somewhere, saying that you are not permitted to access this computer.
 For Blogger / Google customers, it generally has a slightly different origin.

-In order to continue service to the world in general, Google will block access to their computers, from the problem computers.
-If the Internet address used by your computer is similar to the addresses used by the problem computers, Google will block your computer, along with the other computers.
+In order to continue service to the world in general, Google will block the problem computers, from access to their networks.
+If the Internet address used by your computer is similar to the addresses used by the problem computers, Google will block your computer, along with the other computers (your neighbours computers).

-Generally, there's nothing that you can do but wait this out.
+If this happens to you, there's probably nothing that you can do but wait this out.
 One or more things will happen, eventually.

 - Other Google users will report the symptom - or validate their identity - and Google will research the problem.